coinvent/coinvent/architecture.md

 In musical theories, an example is a piece of music conforming to the theory.

-Automated implementations will also be domain specific, and may not be possible in all domains.
+The initial implementation will be manual.
+Automated implementations will often be domain specific (e.g. we may use a Hidden-Markov-Model based music generator), and may not be possible in all domains.
+For relatively simple theories (e.g. small models to finite first-order theories), model-finders such as MACE can be used, possibly via HETS.

 ### /consistency Concept Correctness: Is it consistent?